 Typically, type O is physically strong and can find success in sports.

-In love they are most happy with their own type or AB type (seems like AB type is really lucky in love).
+In love, they are most happy with their own type or the AB type (it seems like the AB type is really lucky in love).